orhanobut/logger/README.md

 <img src='https://github.com/orhanobut/logger/blob/master/images/logger-log.png'/>

 ### Method info
-With logger, you can see caller methods in order and thread information.
+Observe caller methods in the order they are invoked and also thread information.
 For example
 ```java
 void methodA(){
    methodB();